 Q: Where can I buy your potatoes?

 A: If you a consumer who wants to purchase our potatoes for your home, you can look at your local grocery store or visit our farm.
 Restaurant owners who would like to use our potatoes in their kitchen should contact the farm to find out if they are located within our delivery range.
-Wholesale distributors can contact the farm or look for us at stall #444 in the Farmer’s Market at the Ontario Food Terminal.
+Wholesale distributors can contact the farm or look for us at our stalls #443 and #444 in the Farmer’s Market at the Ontario Food Terminal.

 Q: Can I come to your farm?